-McConnell to delay the vote until after recess
+McConnell delays vote on health care bill

 Story highlights

-- All Republican senators are expected to go to the White House on Tuesday afternoon
+- Republican senators went to the White House on Tuesday afternoon

 - Lawmakers will now go home for the July 4 recess with health care's future in limbo